FAC8/fac9-gitbook/week1/workshop.md

 - https://codepen.io/mi-lee/post/an-overview-of-html5-semantics

-## Tuesday: Git Flow and GitHub
+## Tuesday: Git Workflow and GitHub

-We'll
+Today, we'll be learning about using the git workflow to work efficiently as part of a team.